SmartDataAnalytics/OWL2SPARQL/README.md

 # OWL2SPARQL
-OWL To SPARQL Query Rewriter
+## Yet another OWL To SPARQL Query rewriter

-This project is supposed to provide a simple converter from OWL axioms and OWL class expressions to SPARQL queries.
+This project provides a simple converter from OWL axioms and OWL class expressions to SPARQL queries.

 ## From OWL axiom to SPARQL query